-Looks like there were 3 other heroes in addition to
+Looks like there were 3 other heroes

 the animal control officer: